 Pillows are rectangular and filled with sorbent media.
 They’re used to clean up medium-sized spills.
 Place pillows under drip pan to eliminate overflow problems or use as a precaution for a possible spill when transferring liquids.

 Pads and sorbent rolls are flat, sorbent sheets available in rolls, perforated rolls, or manufactured to a specific size, up to 300 feet long.
 Pads can be used to line shelves, catch leaks under machinery, and clean up spills.
 Rolls can be cut to specific lengths for larger applications.

-Loose or particulate sorbents are composed of sorbent media that is not contained in any type of pillow or mesh.
+Loose or particulate sorbents are composed of sorbent media that are not contained in any type of pillow or mesh.
 The application of loose sorbents depends on the type of sorbent media used.
 Loose sorbents are typically used on small spills.

 The three categories of sorbents are universal, petroleum, and maintenance.
-These categories are made up of several sorbent materials, including synthetics such as polypropylene; inorganic materials, such as expanded silicates and clay; and organic materials, such as cellulose and wood fibers.
+These categories are made up of several sorbent materials, including synthetics such as polypropylene; inorganic materials, such as expanded silicates and clay; and organic materials, such as cellulose and wood fibres.

 Universal sorbents are designed to absorb any liquid.
 They will absorb aggressive liquids such as acids and bases as well as non-aggressive liquids and solvents, such as cleaners, water-based fluids, gasoline, and alcohol.
 Universal sorbents are made of polypropylene or expanded silicate materials.

 Note: When cleaning up hydrofluoric acid, do not use an expanded silicate absorbent, because the expanded silicate material will react with the hydrofluoric acid.
 Instead, use a sorbent made of polypropylene.